Releasing excess levels of cash tied up in working capital represents the cheapest form of finance available to a business.

-Effective working capital management requires a strategy that focuses on maintaining efficient levels of both current assets (ie accounts receivable, inventory) and current liabilities (accounts payable) to effectively manage your business.
+Effective working capital management requires a strategy that focuses on maintaining an efficient working capital ratio: that is, managing the levels of both current assets (i.e. accounts receivable, inventory) and current liabilities (i.e. accounts payable) to effectively manage your business.

-However it is just one element of business performance, and maintaining control of working capital as companies increasingly look to grow, invest in new products, diversify, and consider M&A activity, whilst balancing profitability, operational efficiency, quality and customer experience, can be extremely challenging.
+However, it is just one element of business performance.
+Maintaining control of working capital as companies increasingly look to grow, invest in new products, diversify, and consider merger and acquisition activity, while balancing profitability, operational efficiency, quality and customer experience, can be extremely challenging.

 We believe that the balance sheet only shows the symptoms